Top 10 Famous Writers

 Emily Dickinson (1830 – 1886) American female poet.
 Led secluded lifestyle, and left legacy of many short vivid poems, often on themes of death and immortality.

-William Blake (1757 –1827) English romantic poet, wrote Songs of Innocence and Songs of Experience.
+William Blake (1757 –1827) English mystic and romantic poet, wrote Songs of Innocence and Songs of Experience.
+Also hand-painted many of his works.

 Walt Whitman (1819 – 1892) American poet.
 Wrote Leaves of Grass, a ground breaking new style of poetry.